cnh17/NBI_muon/README.md

 22/08/19
 - Fifth commit : Finished analysis on duplication work.
 This commit contains four text files with the duplicate event numbers for both Egamma and Muons data sets and each TTree mini;3 and mini;4.

+26/08/19
+- Sixth commit : Includes code to make text files with the eventnumbers that produce lepton pairs